Last updated on July 21st, 2023 at 11:01 am

 5) Momentum of an object changes from 100 kg m/s to 200 kg m/s in 2 seconds.
 What is the force applied to it?

-6) A force of 200 N is applied on a body and its velocity changes from 5m/s to 10m/s in a second.
+6) A force of 200 N is applied to a body and its velocity changes from 5m/s to 10m/s in a second.
 What is the mass of the body?

 8) If the distance between 2 objects is doubled then how will the gravitational force between them change?